 News from Dr. Klitzke’s office September, 2020

-I spent a lot of time studying the Corona 19 Virus, taking infection control classes, researching products and procedures that we can use in our office to make it safe for our patients and Staff.
+After studying the Corona 19 Virus, taking infection control classes, researching products and procedures that we reopened our office, making it safe for our patients and Staff.
 We all ready follow OSHA and CDC protocols , but will be doing more to prevent the spread of this particular virus.
 When you return here are some of the changes we have made:

 When you make your dental appointment, We will screen you over the phone to save you a trip to our office to see if you should be staying home or seeing a physician.
 I recommend you pick up a thermometer at your local drug store to check your temperature before seeing your dentist or doctor If you are not feeling well or have a temperature of 100 degrees or higher or not feeling well you should call your doctor for advice and not come in for a dental appointment.

 1. If you have a fever, coughing, not feeling well or have been exposed to the Coronal virus, call us before you come.
 To prevent spreading the virus, we will not be seeing patients with Covid 19 symptoms.
 We will be having all patients complete a short health questionnaire to screen you for Covid 19 virus symptoms and checking your temperature when you arrive for your appointment.
 It is everyone’s responsibility to seek out medical care if they have those symptoms instead of spreading the virus to others.
 We will be checking employees for symptoms of COvid 19 and taking their temperature each day when they arrive for work.

 2. We ask that you wear a mask or facial covering to our office and maintain social distancing of 6 feet from other patients.
 You can call us from the parking lot that you are here outside our office so we can limit the number of people in our reception room to two people.
 You can remove your mask in our dental operatories.